Convergence of a Packet Routing Model to Flows Over Time: Introduction.

 For flows over time a connection between discrete and continuous optimization problems was established by Fleischer and Tardos~\cite{fleischer1998efficient} in 1998.
 They transferred optimization algorithms for discrete-time flow models to a flow model with continuous time.

-The competitive packet routing model presented in this paper is similar to existing packet routing models with first in first out (FIFO) rules; see~\cite{ werth2014atomic,Ismaili2017RoutingGamesOverTimeFIFO, scarsini2018dynamic, caoatomic}.
+The competitive packet routing model presented in this paper is similar to existing packet routing models with first in first out (FIFO) rules; see~\cite{caoatomic,Ismaili2017RoutingGamesOverTimeFIFO,scarsini2018dynamic,werth2014atomic}.
 However, each model has a different focus.
 Werth et al.~\cite{werth2014atomic} consider complexity questions and the price of anarchy for several different objective functions: arrival times and bottleneck costs as players' objectives and sum of completion times as well as makespan as social cost.
-While Ismailli~\cite{Ismaili2017RoutingGamesOverTimeFIFO} analyzes the computational complexity of computing a best response and a Nash equilibirum, Scarsini et al.~\cite{scarsini2018dynamic} analyze the price of anarchy of a packet routing model with periodic inflow rates.
+While Ismailli~\cite{Ismaili2017RoutingGamesOverTimeFIFO} analyzes the computational complexity of computing a best response and a Nash equilibrium, Scarsini et al.~\cite{scarsini2018dynamic} analyze the price of anarchy of a packet routing model with periodic inflow rates.
 Finally, Cao et al.~\cite{caoatomic} analyze the existence of subgame perfect equilibria.

-\section{Packet Routing Model with Deterministic Queuing}
+\section{Packet routing model with deterministic queuing.}

 In this section, we formally introduce our packet routing model, which is motivated by the network loading model of MATSim.
 Packets with individual origins and destinations travel in discrete time steps through a network, where arcs have a transit time and a capacity.
 After traversing an arc, packets might be delayed at bottlenecks, where they have to wait with other packets in a point queue.
-In order to enter the next arc, packets from different incoming arcs are merged as smoothly as possible, similar to the zipper method from real traffic.
+In order to enter the next arc, packets from different incoming arcs are merged as smoothly as possible, similar to the zipper-style merging from real traffic.
 The length of a time step and the packet size are given by some discretization parameters $(\alpha, \beta)$, which are crucial to show convergence later on.
-Note that our model is similar to the model of Werth et al.~\cite{werth2014atomic} with the only difference that we consider the zipper method (with arc priorities as tie-breaking) for the merging process, while Werth et al.\ directly break ties according to arc priorities without using the zipper-like merging.
+Note that our model is similar to the model of Werth et al.~\cite{werth2014atomic}.
+The only differences are the tie-breaking rules in the merging process and that we allow fractional capacities.

-\subsection{Preliminaries}
+\subsection{Preliminaries.}